xiaoyue10131748/data_policy_analyzer/README.md

 ## usage

-Moudle one: crawl all the text from website and split them into sentence.
+Here we will explain how to run the each module for this system.

-### Break down into end to end tests
+### Moudle one: web crawler

-Explain what these tests test and why
+The crawler will extract all the text from website and split them into sentence.
+Put urls you want to crawl in the file "domainList_developer.txt" and specify which folder you want to store the crawl results.
+Each url will generate a csv file that contains sentences of the webpage.

 ```
-Give an example
+python3 execute.py -i domainList_developer.txt -o /Users/huthvincent/Desktop/

 ```

 ### And coding style tests